 How to Get to Cerro Pan de Azucar

-To get to the area which leads to Cerro Pan de Azucar, several metrocables are in the process of being built.
-As it stands today, the best route is to take bus route 106, or Cootransmallat, the public transport system covering the area.
+To get to the area which leads to Cerro Pan de Azucar, two metrocables were in the process of being built at this time this areicle was written but they are now open.
+Previously, the best route was to take bus route 106, or Cootransmallat, the public transport system covering the area.

 This bus route may be taken at Niquitao (between the streets Maturín and Niquitao).
 Or you can catch the bus at the Minorista Plaza, in front of the main entrance, below the pedestrian bridge (on the right side heading northward).
 In addition, make sure to ask the bus driver to take you until El Plan, where the entrance to the walking path to Cerro Pan de Azucar is located.